SunweiWang/ISQA-3420Assignmen5/UseCases/UseCase#1.md

 **Primary Actor:** Manager

-**Goal in Context:** The Manager is able to determine license and vulnerability information from provided project information
+**Goal in Context:** The Manager is able to determine license and vulnerability information from provided software project information

 **Stakeholders:**
-- Manager: To receive clear and relevant project information
+- Manager: To receive clear and relevant software project information
 - Developer: To provide the relevant file/package level information

 **Preconditions:**